jds375/Vault/README.md

 Luckily, Hashicorp has released an open source solution for managing 'secrets' (passwords, api keys, certificates, credentials, etc.) called Vault.
 While it is pretty well documented, it is not documented well enough that a security 'noob' like myself could pick it up and after a bit of work have production-ready security.
 Below is my guide to setting it up and using it to manage account credentials for a collection of users on a Mac/Linux computer.
 As you're reading if you notice any errors or security flaws, please let me know so I can improve this guide and my understanding!

+Before following this guide, make sure you download and install vault according to their guide and you have a new folder ready to go with the 'vault' executable in it.

 ###Configuring the Server###
 The first step is to configure the Vault server to run securely.
 The first step is settuing up Transport Layer Security (TLS).
 TLS basically ensures that when a client and a server are communicating all of the information shared is private and cannot be tampered with.
 This requires us to generate a TLS certificate.
 In reality this will have to be done using a trusted Certificate Authority (CA), but for now we'll generate and use our own.
 There are several reasons for doing this.
 The two most important are probably that these certificates can cost a fair bit of money from a trusted site and that for local sandboxed development you will likely want to use a self-generated certificate anyway (to save money, time, and allow for scability for multiple developers).